Chapter 4: Return Types of Template Functions in C++

 }

-We have defined a template function largest_elem() with a single type parameter T. Notice, T has been used to declare the function parameter number_set (which is an array in this case) and a non-template parameter len which is of type int.
+We have defined a template function largest_elem() with a single type parameter T. Here, T is used to declare the function parameter data_set, which represents the array passed to the function.
+There is also a non-template parameter count, which indicates how many elements the array holds.

 #include <iostream>